Writing an E3 Contract

 pragma solidity >=0.8.27;

-// Decode data
+// Decode the input data

-// Verify ZKP
+// Verify associated ZKPs

-// Return validated input
+// Return the validated input

 }